BurkeStrang/az-204/Documentation/README.md

 ## Replication

+## Notes
+* Storage accounts are access by keys.
+Using SAS will let them have very granular access without exposing any other part of your storage account.
+* The main reason for creating separate storage accounts is when you are having a lot of IO operations per second.

 # <ins> [CosomosDB](https://docs.microsoft.com/en-us/azure/cosmos-db/)
 Azure Cosmos DB is a fully managed NoSQL database for modern app development.
 Single-digit millisecond response times, and automatic and instant scalability, guarantee speed at any scale.
 Business continuity is assured with SLA-backed availability and enterprise-grade security.
 App development is faster and more productive thanks to turnkey multi region data distribution anywhere in the world, open source APIs and SDKs for popular languages.
 As a fully managed service, Azure Cosmos DB takes database administration off your hands with automatic management, updates and patching.
 It also handles capacity management with cost-effective serverless and automatic scaling options that respond to application needs to match capacity with demand.